 As with any change to the norm, self-employment, or the professional gig economy presents a range of challenges.
 69% of surveyed IPSE members were concerned about not being prepared financially for retirement, while the pension was a significant concern for 46%.
 Not being able to work because of illness or injury was also troublesome for 60% of surveyed members, as was the availability of work.

 For individuals, there is currently nothing in place to cover them in terms of sickness, holiday or parental leave – the hours you work are the hours you’re paid.
 It also means that self-employed professionals need to be financially savvy, putting savings away in lieu of a pension.
+There are also certain pieces of legislation, such as IR35, which you should be aware of as a freelancer.

 For companies, relinquishing control can be a challenge: “Self-employed professionals aren’t employees, so businesses have less control on how they work and when.” says Imogen.